 You can kill a session by right-clicking the entry on the Sessions tab and choosing Kill Session.
 You can start a trace on a session by right-clicking the entry on the Sessions tab, and then choosing Trace.
-For more information, see Killing an Oracle Session and Tracing an Oracle Session.

 Creating Profiling Reports